MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 Simply  [**install the Address Sanitizer functionality**]().

+After installing you can build your executables with the `-fsanitize=address`compiler switch using any of the following:

+   - a command line
+   - Visual Studio project system
+   - Visual Studio Cmake make integration

-After installing and building your executables with the `-fsanitize=address`compiler switch on the command line, Vusual Studio project system or cmake integration, you simply run your program normally.
-THis will light up [many types of bugs](#errors) in the debugger IDE, on the command line or be stored in a new type of dump file.
+ You simply run your program normally.
+This will light up [many types of bugs](#errors) in the debugger IDE, on the command line or these can be stored in a new type of dump file for precise off-line processing.

 ### Using the Address Sanitizer